ErlendFax/nl-lint/README.md

 npx nl-lint init
 ```

 This installs nl-lint as a dev dependency, creates `nl-lint.config.mjs`, adds the `lint:nl` package script, and adds `.cache/nl-lint/` to `.gitignore`.
-Existing config and script entries are preserved, so the command is safe to rerun.

 Edit the generated rules: